What method of hand-drying is better for the environment? Is it hand dryers or paper towels?

 According to a study by the University of Westminster titled ‘European Tissue Symposium (ETS): A comparative study of three different hand drying methods: paper towel, warm air dryer, jet air dryer,’ jet air dryers can increase germs on your fingertips by 42% while warm air dryers can increase bacteria and germs by 194%1.

-On the other hand, paper towels dry hands effectively and much faster than air dryers, resulting in low bacterial transfer.
+On the other hand, paper towels dry hands effectively and much faster than hand dryers, resulting in low bacterial transfer.
 The World Health Organization (WHO) also recommends paper towels for health workers to remove bacteria effectively.

 According to a 2012 systematic review, paper towels dry hands faster and remove more bacteria than air dryers3.
 The review found little agreement concerning the relative effectiveness of electric air dryers.
 However, most studies suggest that paper towels dry hands efficiently and cause less contamination of the washroom environment.